ARKnajmi/login-and-List-flutter/README.md

-# Simple Form Registration Flutter
+# Login Form and Product List flutter

-This is a simple code example to create a registration form using Flutter.
-The app allows users to register by filling in basic information such as name, email, phone number, and date of birth.
+This is a simple code example to create a Login Form and Product List using Flutter.

 ## Instalation